My Pest Control Quick Tips

 There are many types of pest that infest the human environments and are vectors of a wide range of diseases.
 These pests include rodents, flies, mosquitoes, stored product insects, cockroaches, ticks and fleas.
 These pests can contaminate food and surfaces or transmit diseases directly through bites.
 The consequences of this risk to public health are considerable and include the spread of the following types of pathogen:

 Sporozoa, Cestoda, Trematoda

 Pests are a nuisance to businesses, cause stress and impact the wellbeing of individuals, and cause infrastructural damage that can halt operations – of anything from production lines to server rooms.
-Because society relies on digital networks and production lines of strategic businesses, it’s critical that pest control is maintained throughout periods of uncertainty.
+Because society relies on digital networks and production lines of strategic businesses, it’s critical that pest control is maintained

 The rapid breeding cycles of pests means that left untreated for any length of time their numbers can increase rapidly and result in them spreading to new areas:

 Pest management works at several levels to ensure that infestation is avoided and, if it does occur, is eradicated quickly.
 Constant monitoring – either by trained technicians or connected sensing devices – allows pest control experts to keep track of any activity and intervene at the earliest sign of any infestation.